PPPD Support · Ontario

 Collaborative, Not Siloed

 PPPD care tends to go best when clinicians talk to each other.
 Edna is happy to coordinate with your vestibular physio, family doctor, ENT, or neurologist where that helps.
-You stay in the centre of the care plan.

 Meeting You Where You Are